The-OpenROAD-Project/ORAssistant/evaluation/auto_evaluation/README.md

 artifact `eval-results-<run id>` and keeps it 90 days, as a baseline for later runs.
 See `run_results.py` for the schema.

+## Baseline gate

+After the evaluation, Secret CI compares the results file with the one from the newest finished master push run that has scores.
+The run fails when the precision or recall pass rate is more than 5 points below that baseline.
+The job summary shows the baseline, current, and delta of each metric.
+The gate skips, with a notice, when the judge or the dataset differs, because the scores are then on a different scale.

+A run that fails the gate is the baseline for the next run.
+So one drop fails one run and does not block master; check the failed run before the next merge.
+See `baseline_gate.py`.

 ## Case records

 Each case prints one line with the retrieval tool that the backend ran and the